-- 43. The TEC must attach to funding a condition that, if student services fees are to be refunded to a student on the basis that the student withdrew on or before the withdrawal date, the TEO must, as soon as reasonably practicable, pay the refund: - a. to the Ministry of Social Development, if the student paid the fees using the Student Loan Scheme; or - b. directly to the student.
+- 43. General refund provisions under section 357 of the Act relating to domestic students enrolled in PTEs apply. - 44.
+For TEIs, the TEC must attach to funding a condition that, if student services fees are to be refunded to a student on the basis that the student withdrew on or before the withdrawal date, the TEI must, as soon as reasonably practicable, pay the refund: - a. to the Ministry of Social Development, if the student paid the fees using the Student Loan Scheme; or directly to the learner.

-Programmes, qualifications and micro-credentials
+Programmes and micro-credentials

-- 44. The TEC must attach to funding, a condition that a TEO that receives funding under this funding mechanism must ensure that a programme or micro-credential in which an eligible learner is enrolled meets and continues to meet the criteria specified in paragraph 29 of this funding mechanism. - 45.
-The TEC must attach to funding, a condition that a TEO that receives funding under this funding mechanism must have in place an effective assessment process for determining the literacy and numeracy needs of eligible learners and provide support to ensure that those learners progress in line with the guidelines provided by TEC. - 46.
-The TEC must attach to funding, a condition that a TEO that receives funding under this funding mechanism must ensure that a majority of the programme or micro-credential in which an eligible learner is enrolled does not relate to health and safety or regulatory compliance, as described in paragraph 32.
+- 45. The TEC must attach to funding, a condition that a TEO that receives funding under this funding mechanism must ensure that a programme or micro-credential in which an eligible learner is enrolled meets and continues to meet the criteria specified in paragraph 29 of this funding mechanism. - 46.
+The TEC must attach to funding, a condition that a TEO that receives funding under this funding mechanism must ensure that a majority of each programme of study or microcredential in which an eligible learner is enrolled does not relate to health and safety or regulatory compliance learning that would displace the responsibility of employers to provide training necessary to mitigate health and safety or regulatory compliance risks, as described in paragraph 32.